mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * Domain experts are not system experts.
 Learn and discover with them
  * IT + Domain experts + decision makers = solutions
  * Don’t settle for meetings without meaning and that won’t progress your understanding.
 Get decisions made.
+ * I have often found it the case that domain experts don’t know how current system.
+They are domain experts, experts in there fields, but not business process engineers, not systems experts

 ### Learn to Facilitate Problem exploration